TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 > AngularJS is a toolset for building the framework most suited to your application development.
 It is fully extensible and works well with other libraries.
 Every feature can be modified or replaced to suit your unique development workflow and feature needs.<sup>1</sup>

 Data Binding
 > Data-binding is an automatic way of updating the view whenever the model changes, as well as updating the model whenever the view changes.
-This is awesome because it eliminates DOM manipulation from the list of things you have to worry about.
+This is awesome because it eliminates DOM manipulation from the list of things you have to worry about.<sup>1</sup>

 Controller
 > Controllers are the behavior behind the DOM elements.
-AngularJS lets you express the behavior in a clean readable form without the usual boilerplate of updating the DOM, registering callbacks or watching model changes.
+AngularJS lets you express the behavior in a clean readable form without the usual boilerplate of updating the DOM, registering callbacks or watching model changes.<sup>1</sup>

 Deep Linking
 > A deep link reflects where the user is in the app, this is useful so users can bookmark and email links to locations within apps.
 Round trip apps get this automatically, but AJAX apps by their nature do not.
-AngularJS combines the benefits of deep link with desktop app-like behavior.
+AngularJS combines the benefits of deep link with desktop app-like behavior.<sup>1</sup>

 Server Communication
 > AngularJS provides built-in services on top of XHR as well as various other backends using third party libraries.
 Promises further simplify your code by handling asynchronous return of data.
-An example is using the AngularFire library to wire up a Firebase backend to a simple Angular app.
+An example is using the AngularFire library to wire up a Firebase backend to a simple Angular app.<sup>1</sup>

 Directives
-> AngularJS Directives.
-AngularJS directives are extended HTML attributes with the prefix ng- .
+> AngularJS directives are extended HTML attributes with the prefix ng- .
 The ng-app directive initializes an AngularJS application.
 The ng-init directive initializes application data.
 The ng-model directive binds the value of HTML controls (input, select, textarea) to application data.
 Directives is a unique and powerful feature available only in Angular.
-Directives let you invent new HTML syntax, specific to your application.
+Directives let you invent new HTML syntax, specific to your application.<sup>1</sup>

 Testable
 > AngularJS was designed from ground up to be testable.
 It encourages behavior-view separation, comes pre-bundled with mocks, and takes full advantage of dependency injection.
-It also comes with end-to-end scenario runner which eliminates test flakiness by understanding the inner workings of AngularJS.
+It also comes with end-to-end scenario runner which eliminates test flakiness by understanding the inner workings of AngularJS.<sup>1</sup>

 ## Set up
 + Install node.js and npm.